vascoferraz/kafka-production-secure-deploy-with-kubernetes/README.md

 ## Introduction
 This is an excerpt from one of the official Confluent [repositories](https://github.com/confluentinc/confluent-kubernetes-examples), regarding the [production-secure-deploy](https://github.com/confluentinc/confluent-kubernetes-examples/tree/master/security/production-secure-deploy) which I added a few more features and tools, like a PostgreSQL database, Kafka-UI and a syslog generator.

 ## Deploy and tear down the environment
-To deploy the cluster on your local machine just run the following script:
+To deploy the Kafka cluster on your local machine just run the following script:
 ```sh
 cd scripts
 ./install.sh